manuvazquez/gift-wrapper/README.md

 - `\begin{bmatrix}` and `\end{bmatrix}`
 - symbols `\sim`, `\approx`

-More things are probably OK, but I have not tried them yet.
+More things are probably OK, but I have not tested them yet.

 Inside text, only commands `\textit` and `\textbf` are supported for the time being.